josephcuevas77/CECS-277-Final-Project/README.md

 Updated BaseRoom and Aqua World so that BaseRoom contains all the instance variables and any subclass of BaseRoom only modifies said variables.

-PREPARE THESE SLIDES FOR PRESENTATION
+PREPARE THESE SLIDES FOR PRESENTATION <br>
 Structural Design Pattern (Decorator):

 Creational Design Pattern (Abstract Factory):